Gaunt factor

-The Gaunt factor (or Kramers–Gaunt factor) is used as a multiplicative correction to the continuous absorption or emission results when calculated using classical physics techniques.
-In cases where classical physics provides a close approximation, the Gaunt factor can be set to 1.0.
-It varies from this value in cases where quantum mechanics becomes important.
+The Gaunt factor (or Kramers–Gaunt factor) is a correction factor that accounts for the effect of quantum mechanics on an object's continuous x-ray absorption or emission spectrum.
+In cases where classical physics provides a close approximation to the true spectrum, the Gaunt factor is close to 1.
+When quantum physics becomes important, it becomes bigger or smaller than 1.